How to make space for creativity – five tips you can implement today

 Creativity is not always about coming up with the next big advertising campaign – embracing creativity means giving people the time and space to think through problems, strategies and challenges and come up with new and insightful ways of solving them.

-At contentgroup, we inject creativity into everything we do, whether it be work for a client or internal team meetings.
+At contentgroup, we inject creativity into everything we do, whether it works for a client or internal team meetings.
 We’ve come up with a few great, cost-effective tips that you can implement in your workplace today:

 Themed morning huddles